omari25/omari25/README.md

 ### Hi there 👋

+# I'm Omar Mahat

+I am an accomplished full-stack software developer with expertise in both frontend and backend technologies.
+I excel in designing intuitive user interfaces and crafting robust, efficient server-side solutions.
+My skills include programming languages like JavaScript, React, Python, and Ruby and a keen understanding of various frameworks and databases.

 <!--
 **omari25/omari25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.